 A recent GAO report warned that the U.S. needs to ramp up its domestic production of both light and heavy rare earths immediately.
 Idaho Montana and Colorado were mentioned in the GAO report as states where there was an availability of rare earths.
 U.S. Rare Earths, Inc. owns the mineral rights to the light and heavy rare earths in these states; this was recently referenced on pages 30 & 31 of a recent Department of Energy Critical Materials report, the report can be accessed on their site; (Download .pdf file here)

 Rare earths are essential raw materials used in nearly all sustainable energy technologies and a wide spectrum of defense applications.
 Our rare earth deposits could help supply the projected demand of the United States military and civilian green industries and would assist in eliminating the dependence the United States currently has on Chinese sources.
 A likely source of heavy rare earth elements in the U.S. comes from the deposit at Diamond Creek, Idaho, owned by U.S. Rare Earths, Inc. The USGS also lists some heavy rare earth elements at the company's Lemhi Pass deposits on the Idaho - Montana border.

-U.S. Rare Earths, Inc.’s staked properties in Diamond Creek contain relatively high concentrations of total rare earths (4.7%), with a significant amount of heavy rare earths (in excess of 1%).
-The reserves also contain high neodymium content (1.4%)
+U.S. Rare Earths, Inc.’s staked properties in Diamond Creek contain relatively high concentrations of total rare earths, with a significant amount of heavy rare earths.
+They also contain high neodymium content.

 According to James Hedrick, former USGS rare earths commodity specialist, "the world currently has only one principal source of these elements, the People’s Republic of China.
 However, China recently indicated it is considering stopping the export of the heavy rare earths, which are the specific critical metals for producing high temperature-operating permanent magnets".